 Strategy&’s Fit for Growth* approach offers telecom operators a path to growth and profitability.

 In the Middle East and North Africa (MENA) region, as elsewhere, the economic crisis is changing the way that companies do business.
 For the CFOs of MENA-based companies, it is causing an evolution in their roles.
 In a survey of regional CFOs, we found that their major priorities involve leading their organizations through the economic crisis while capturing potential growth.
 In this regard, they should actively manage the balance sheet, while providing input regarding the development and implementation of corporate strategy.
 To accomplish their goals, CFOs must swiftly develop their agenda, focusing on four key themes: extracting value from current operations; regularly assessing and assuring the enterprise’s financial health; managing the corporate portfolio; and securing optimal funding sources.

-To navigate the global downturn and even prosper in the process, corporate leaders must take a step back and consider how best to implement long-lasting and effective initiatives aimed at fundamentally improving the way their companies operate.
-This perspective explores the commonly observed issues and derailers surrounding companies’ business models in light of two important questions they currently face: Have we built into our operation the flexibility and resilience necessary to survive this crisis?
+This study explores the commonly observed issues and derailers surrounding companies’ business models in light of two important questions they currently face: Have we built into our operation the flexibility and resilience necessary to survive this crisis?
 Is our business model appropriate for navigating and succeeding in this global downturn?